goodmite/vanhackathon-chrome-extension/README.md

 # VanHack quick-acess chrome Extension

-VanHack quick access is a chrome extension that will allow you to easily access job update, events.
+VanHack quick access is a chrome extension that will allow you to easily access job update, track, accept or reject events and get realtime notification.
 You can apply to jobs, check and update event in no time!

 ## Problem details
 This Project is made to solve to problem propsed in the prep kit:
-1. Surprise Us - A quick an easy way to access job and notifications.
+1. Surprise Us - A quick an easy way to access job and get realtime notifications for job updates.
 2. Calendar Page - Please checkout Events tab in extension.

 ## Motivation